 In 1534, the Portuguese captured the islands and established a trading post.
 The Portuguese called the place Bom Bahia, meaning 'the good bay'.

 Today Mumbai is the capital of Maharashtra state.
 The city consists of two distinct regions, the Mumbai City district in south and the Mumbai Suburban district in north.

-Mumbai is capital city of Maharashtra state, it is India's most populous city and one of the most densely populated cities in the world, 3.2 million people live in South Mumbai, about 14 million people live in the metropolitan area.
+Mumbai is India's most populous city and one of the most densely populated cities in the world.
+3.2 million people live in South Mumbai, estimated 14 million people live in the metropolitan area.

-Mumbai is India´s finance center, it houses among others, the Reserve Bank of India, the Bombay Stock Exchange, and the National Stock Exchange of India.
+The city is India´s commercial capital and the country's finance center, it houses, among others, the Reserve Bank of India (www.rbi.org.in

-The city is also the hub for the Hindi language film industry, known as Bollywood (made up of Bombay and Hollywood), it is one of the largest film producers in India, and eventually in the world.
+Mumbai is also the center of India's entertainment industry, it is the core of the Hindi language film industry, known as Bollywood (made up of Bombay and Hollywood).
+Bollywood is one of the largest film producers in India, and eventually in the world.

 Some of Mumbai's attractions.

 Mumbai Downtown at night from Nana Chowk.
 Shreepati Arcade (among Mumbai's tallest buildings) on the left.

 , the ancient Shiva temple; Siddhivinayak Temple

 , dedicated to Ganesha, the remover of obstacles; Global Vipassana Pagoda